Betula lenta - Sweet Birch

 Native to Ontario

-Cherry birch is also variously called black birch for its dark, shiny bark, and sweet birch for its wintergreen-smelling twigs.
+Cherry birch is also variously called black birch for its glossy dark bark, and sweet birch for its wintergreen-smelling twigs.
 Saplings of this tree are often among the earliest colonizers of newly logged ground in southern New England.
-Once the source of birch beer and oil of wintergreen (methyl salicylate, a preservative and medicinal rub), this tree is now used primarily as a shade tree and occasional source of dark wood which is difficult to work but ages to a deep finish reminiscent of mahogany.
+Once the source of birch beer and oil of wintergreen (methyl salicylate, a preservative and medicinal rub), this tree is now used primarily as a shade tree and occasional source of dark wood which is difficult to work, but ages to a deep finish reminiscent of mahogany.

 Characteristics & Attributes